ucsf-web-services/ucsf_installprofile/README.md

 ## Build and installation

-Building the distibution This requires Drush version 6.x or 7.x.
+This requires Drush version 6 or up.

 Create a full version with drush make: